-This topic describes how to use the cluster check feature to troubleshoot issues on Alibaba Cloud Container Service for Kubernetes (ACK) clusters.
+This topic describes how to use the global check feature to troubleshoot issues in Container Service for Kubernetes (ACK) clusters and networks.

 - An ACK cluster is created.
-For more information, see Create a cluster of ACK Managed Edition.
+For more information, see Create a managed Kubernetes cluster.

-- On the Clusters page, find the cluster on which you want to perform a cluster check and select Cluster Check from the More drop-down list in the Actions column.
+- On the Clusters page, find the cluster on which you want to perform a check and choose in the Actions column.

-- Cluster: displays the cluster name, type, status, and last check result.
+- Cluster: displays the cluster name, type, status, and the most recent check result.

-- Global Check: displays the time and results of the last five checks in reverse chronological order.
-If you have not performed a global check, the Start button appears in this section.
-Click Start to go to the Global Check page.
+- Global Check: displays the time and results of the previous five checks in reverse chronological order.
+If this is the first time that you perform a global check, the Start button appears in this section.
+You can click Start to go to the Global Check page.

-- Toolbox: displays cluster check features.
+- Toolbox: displays features that are related to cluster health checks.
 The global check feature is available.
-More features such as node check will be available later.
+More features such as node health checks will be available soon.

 - Click Start.
 In the Global Check panel, read and select the Warning check box, and click Start.